 Kawasaki Motors is a well-recognized brand for motorcycles, ATVs, Jet SkiⓇ watercrafts, a market leader by consumers who appreciate speed.
-So what does this U.S. company do when it needs to quickly reach all of its 450 employees across six states?
+So what does Kawasaki do when it needs to quickly reach all of its 450 U.S. employees across six states?

-We spoke with Tom Porter, former director of Human Resources & Administration for Kawasaki Motors Corp., U.S.A. to get a customer view of why an integrated mass communication system was so important for this fast-moving company.
+We spoke with Tom Porter, former director of Human Resources & Administration for Kawasaki Motors Corp., U.S.A. to get a customer’s take on why an internal communications system was so important for this fast-moving company.

 Many companies still rely on obsolete methods to communicate on a broad scale with employees, even during emergencies.
 Why did you believe it was time for something better?

 Tom: We really didn’t have any type of dedicated alert system.
 As you said, we were dependent on phone trees and emails for a long time.
 During emergency situations, however, these methods were unacceptable.
 We recognized that newer technology could greatly improve Kawasaki Motor’s critical communications, particularly a mass notification system that was cloud-based.

 As you know, AlertMedia enables organizations like yours to quickly interact with their audience and consolidate multiple communication channels in order to reach every employee, no matter which device they use.
 Can you give a real-world example of how Kawasaki has found this to be useful?

 Tom: With emails and phone, there is always the potential for inconsistent information, and you end up playing the game of “telephone.”
 We originally were looking for a solution to use during severe weather, but there are many potential ways we envision using the AlertMedia system.
 For example, if you encounter an IT virus, relying on email as your only communication channel is less than ideal.
 But the platform allows us to communicate over multiple channels.

 Related: Why You Can’t Just Send an Email